wafiqmuhaz/wafiqmuhaz/README.md

 ##

 Hello!
 I’m Wafiq M. Abdul Aziz 😃, hailing from the beautiful city of Bandung, West Java.
-Currently, I’m pursuing my B.Tech at the esteemed College of Technology Pratama Adi in Bandung 👨‍🎓.
+Currently, I’m pursuing my B.Tech at the esteemed College of Technology in Bandung 👨‍🎓.
 I have a passion for exploring and learning new things, always eager to expand my horizons and embrace new challenges. 👨‍💻

 ## 👯 Communities and Events